emacs-eask/easky/README.md

 | `easky-test-ert-runner` | Run ert test through `ert-runner` |
 | `easky-test-buttercup`  | Run buttercup tests               |

+> 💡 These extenral tools are automatically installed in your sandbox!

 ### 💻 Direct execution

+Sometimes you would want to execute some command directly!

 | Commands      | Description           |
 |---------------|-----------------------|